onecrayon/ashes.live-legacy/README.md

 * Implement development vs. production environments in a way that works for both Python and webpack
     * Implement a way to serve up different JS and CSS files for production (`.min` versions)
 * Create Divine and Sympathy dice icons, and add to the PHG font
-* Add "no results" message for when the listing is empty
+* Style "no results" message for when the listing is empty

 Filters: